MicrosoftDocs/azure-ai-docs/articles/search/search-security-rbac.md

 # Connect to Azure AI Search using roles

 Azure provides a global authentication and [role-based access control](/azure/role-based-access-control/role-assignments-portal) through Microsoft Entra ID for all services running on the platform.

-This article explains the steps for assigning a role and the builtin roles for various operations.
+In this article, learn which roles provide access to search content and administration.

 In Azure AI Search, you can assign Azure roles for: